prof-rossetti/georgetown-opim-243-201901/projects/freestyle/demo.md

 ## Instructions

 Prepare a five minute presentation to share your project with the rest of the class.
-It should be in Google Sheets format, and should generally include the following slides / components:
+It should be in Google Slides format, and should generally include the following slides / components:

   1. Introduction
   2. Problem Statement